Skip to content

 print(distance_from_origin.value) # 25.0

 The merged observable's value is always a tuple, even when merging just two observables.
-This provides a consistent interface for computed functions.
+That consistency provides a uniform interface for computed functions—they always receive a tuple, regardless of how many observables were merged.

 See Also